 Quickly Switch Between Open Windows and Apps

 Another oldie, but goody is Alt + Tab.
 This keyboard shortcut will allow you to switch between windows and/or apps.
-Keep holding down Alt while repeatedly press Tab until the window/app you want to access is selected.
+Keep holding down Alt while repeatedly pressing Tab until the window/app you want to access is selected.
 Then let go of the Alt key.

 Take a Screenshot of the Entire Chromebook Screen